aapen/aapen/README.md

-If you want to use the emmc-/sdcard- forth commands in the emulator then you need to specify a path to an
-ISO image when you run make.
+If you want to use the emmc-/sdcard- forth commands in the emulator then you need to specify a path to an MBR-formatted disk image when you run make.
 For example:

     make SDIMAGE=../ros/2023-12-05-raspios-bookworm-armhf.img